MonikaKonarska/Binary-Classification-Models/README.md

 ## Project Intro/Objective

 The purpose of this project is use posibilities of machine learning, statistics to modelling in R credit default data.
 In this repository you can find also some solutions about data cleaning, data enginerring or some methods how present data at charts using R programming.
+The classification goal is to predict which class the loan belongs to: either Default or Fully Paid.

 To solve the classification problem (customer is bad or good) I used some algorithms: